wpswings/woo-one-click-upsell-funnel/README.txt

 6) Make sure you have selected any one of the following templates or made your own custom template and inserted a page link.

-= What types of Products does the upsell plugin support? = Customers can buy one click WooCommerce products of the following types:
+= What types of Products does the upsell plugin support? = Customers can buy one-click WooCommerce products of the following types:

 **Free Version**: Only Simple Products.
 **Premium version**: Simple, Variable, Bundled, and Subscription products.